Quick Answer

 | Inconsistent bookkeeping | Provision may be wrong because profit inputs are wrong | Pause decisions based on current numbers; reconcile and rebuild support files |

 If you operate across countries or currencies, do not hardcode local thresholds, due dates, or safe-harbor assumptions from memory.
-Add them only after current-source verification.
+Treat those rules as pending until they are checked against a current primary source or advisor record.

-A practical close note is: Estimated payment rule: Add current threshold after verification.
+A practical close note is: Estimated payment rule: threshold pending primary authority or advisor verification.
 That keeps the balance sheet decision-useful.
 Tax reserve cash is not operating cash, and estimated and confirmed tax liabilities stay clearly separated.

 Before locking your monthly tax provision, keep your cross-border residency evidence in one place with the Tax Residency Tracker.